 Note: The board of directors passed the resolution on July 28, 2023 to initiate the dissolution and liquidation process of Stark Information (Hong Kong) Limited.
-As of December 31, 2023, the dissolution and liquidation had not been completed yet.
+The dissolution and liquidation had been completed on October 4, 2024.

 4. Foreign currency transactions